AngrySnout/SauerTracker/README.md

 There are 2 config files: *tracker.json* and *vars.json*.
 *tracker.json* contains server-side only options, whereas *vars.json* is shared between the client and the server.
 An example configuration is included in *tracker.default.json*.
 You must rename it to *tracker.json* before proceeding.
+You will also need an (empty) PostgreSQL database.
+You can configure the connection URL *tracker.json*.

 ## Installation
-Before installation you will need an empty PostgreSQL database.
-You can configure the connection URL in *tracker.json*.

 ```bash
 # We will clone the repository
 git clone https://github.com/AngrySnout/SauerTracker